-It is very easy and intuitive to use and provides excellent sound quality.
-It is definitely recording made easy!
+Despite having fewer inputs, I’ve listed this here because it’s very easy and intuitive to use and provides excellent sound quality.

 4. Native Instruments Komplete Audio 2

-The Native Instruments is another good choice for your home studio!
+The Komplete Audio 2 from Native Instruments is another good choice for your home studio!

-Its minimalist design and black chic look make it very appealing to use.
-But aside from that, it comes with the perfect specs and features for your next song or podcast.
+Its minimalist design and black chic look make it very appealing, but I’m a bigger fan of its internals.
+It comes with the perfect specs and features for your next song or podcast.